9 Steps of Import Procedure in Apparel and Textile Business

 - Making the payment in import procedure,

 - Closing the Transaction.

 All the above processes have discussed in the following:

 1. Trade Inquiry:

-An enquiry is a written request from the intending buyer or its agent for information regarding the price and necessary terms on which the exporter and terms on which the exporter will be able to supply goods.
+An inquiry is a written request from the intending buyer or its agent for information regarding the price and necessary terms on which the exporter and terms on which the exporter will be able to supply goods.

 2. Procurement of Import License: